 - Sleep.
 This one might seem trivial, but it absolutely is not.
 It will help you process all of the preparations, and you will definitely thank yourself on the day of the shoot.
 Use naps if needed.

 - Invest in a bit of flexibility work.

 - It can be as simple as taking a few deep breaths, doing a bit of gentle stretching before and after practice/teaching sessions, or taking a moment to stretch out in the mornings and/or before you go to bed.
 Your pictures will look more relaxed if your body is in balance.

-- Try out your hairdo and makeup (even if you are working with a MUA)
+- Try out your hairdo and makeup and see how it goes with the outfit(s) you have in mind (even if you are working with a MUA)

-- Research the ‘looks’ you’d like to experiment with, check YouTube/other pictures for inspiration, and see what you will need to bring with you for it to work.
+- Research the ‘looks’ you’d like to experiment with, for instance go to Instagram/YouTube/FB/Blogs for inspiration, and see what you will need to bring with you for it to work.

 - Work on your feet.
 Strong and mobile ankles and feet make a huge difference in pictures.
 It’s all in the details!

 - Same for beautiful posture, hands and arms.
 If you focus on the fundamentals, it will show in all of the poses you do.